 When the ignition switch is turned on, the multi-function display (1) will temporarily show all the modes, digital segments and initial message.
-Make sure the liquid crystal display is functioning properly.
+This is so you can make sure the liquid crystal display is functioning properly.

 The displays are identified in the table on page 18 with the words: Display Check.